VIRTUAL LEARNING Program

 - Submission Deadline: April 30, 2020

 Programs should describe their connection to NASA strategic interests as detailed in NASA Strategic Plan 2014.
 Preference is given to programs focused on aerospace, space science, and Earth system science.
-Programs focused on other related science, technology, engineering, and mathematics (STEM) fields, including educational research topics in STEM, are also eligible to apply.
+Programs focused on other related science, technology, engineering, arts, and mathematics (STEAM) fields, including educational research topics in STEAM, are also eligible to apply.
 Collaborative efforts that include partners from colleges and universities, small businesses and industry, K-12 educational institutions, and community groups are encouraged.

 Eligibility: Participation in this program is open to (i) faculty members at MSGC affiliated institutions and (ii) representatives of nonsectarian educational or community organizations, statewide.
 Under-represented minorities, women, and persons with disabilities are strongly encouraged to apply.